 Annually, the Village advertises events at the Schlitz Audubon Nature Center for International Migratory Bird Day.
 The Village has several means to communicate this information, which the Bayside Buzz (weekly e-newsletter), Facebook, Twitter, and the Village Scene (a monthly print newsletter).

-Below is sample content of what the Village will post in 2018.
+Below is what the Village posted in 2018.